admhpr/oversight/content/blog/http-2-push.md

 HTTP in a normal request, the client makes a call to an endpoint and it waits for a single response.

-It's a one-to-one exchange, you request a thing and het back a thing.
+It's a one-to-one exchange, you request a thing and get back a thing.

 The premise behind HTTP/2 (or H2 as it is sometimes referred to) is that the initial request is not closed after getting back the thing that was requested.